losina/CIS192-CODES/what2eat/README.md

 Access the website via ```localhost:8000``` Signup/login to use the site!

+***Search new restaurants***
+If you're logged in, you can see search box on the main page.
+Type in the keyword and it will show you top restuarants in Philadelphia that fit your keyword.
+You can save the restaurants to your list, which is also displayed on the main page.

 **Selection Mode**
 1. Select your company
 : select users from the list of friends that you're going to have dinner with.